Obedience Training (Basic & Advanced) - Joyful Dogs of Michigan

 Why Obedience Training Matters

 Basic obedience training does more than trains simple commands.
-It creates mutual understanding and boundaries that keep dogs safe and families confident.
-Basic obedience provides the tools for day-to-day life: recall to prevent dangerous situations, polite walking for stress-free outings, and calm greetings for visitors, etc. It is the foundation for even more complex commands and greater control.
+It provides the tools for day-to-day life.
+It is the foundation for even more complex commands and greater control.

-Advanced obedience expands on those foundational tools to allow off-leash control, reliable long-distance responses, and high-level impulse control that stands strong in busy, distracting environments.
-Our methods emphasize positive reinforcement, clear communication, and progressive proofing to real-world distractions.
+Advanced obedience expands on those foundational behaviors to allow off-leash control, reliable long-distance responses, and high-level impulse control that stands strong in busy, distracting environments.

 Key Benefits of Basic & Advanced Obedience